UniversityOfHelsinkiCS/oodikone/README.md

 To get also the full real dataset use `3) Full setup`

-> `1) e2e setup` is designed for use in travis.
+> `1) e2e setup` is designed for use in CircleCI.
 But you can still try it locally if you want to.

 Run E2E tests in with `npm run cypress:run` or `npm run cypress:open` with visual browser.